Bacon Wrapped Water Chestnuts served with a Worcestershire based sauce, are the perfect blend of salty and sweet.

-I love bacon wrapped snacks and appetizers.
-I have been making Bacon Wrapped Water Chestnuts recipe for over 25 years.
+I have been making this Bacon Wrapped Water Chestnut recipe for over 30 years.

 Bacon wrapped water chestnuts are perfect for tailgating, game day parties, New Year’s parties, and just about any gathering of people.